Log4j2 SDK v2

 • Format: key1:newKey1;key2:newkey2;...

-• <example> time:date;fullname:name (When renaming MDC key's time to date and fullname to name)
+• Example: time:date;fullname:name (When renaming time of MDC keys to date, and fullname to name.)

 Caution

 • The provided SDK uses bulk transfer mode by default, and the default value of bulkSize is 1000.
-As one Effective Log Search & Analytics 2.0 log includes various fields, such as projectName, it occupies about 1 kb of memory even when the log body is very short.
-Therefore, in the default setup, Nelo2 bulk occupies (로그 사이즈 + 1 kb)x1000 of memory.
+As each Effective Log Search & Analytics 2.0 log includes multiple fields such as projectName, it occupies about 1 KB of memory even when the log body is very short.
+Therefore, with the default settings, a NELO2 bulk occupies (로그 사이즈 + 1 kb)x1000 of memory.

-• When running the Java process, you can set the maximum heap to -Xmx option.
+• When starting a Java process, you can specify the maximum heap size using the -Xmx option.
 At this point, consider additional memory usage.

 • Be more cautious when you set the bulkSize option even larger.